Manage Federation with Azure

 3. Click Create New.

 4. Enter the Name and Description of the login authenticator.
+For the description, use plain text only.
+URLs or markup such as HTML will not be saved.

 5. Select SAML2 as the Authentication Type .

 If you're using Entra ID (Azure), delete the string populated in the Requested Authentication Context field.
-Otherwise, users attempting to log in to CXone could receive Microsoft error AADSTS75011 and be prevented from logging in.
+Otherwise, users attempting to log in to CXone Mpower could receive Microsoft error AADSTS75011 and be prevented from logging in.

 7. Click Choose File and select the public signing certificate you downloaded from Azure in the previous task.
 This file must be a PEM file.
 It will be a text file and the first line will contain BEGIN CERTIFICATE with some additional text.